lisawilliams/lisa/_posts/2023-08-24-Five-Spooky-Podcasts.markdown

 An anthology series with a story arc to tie it together, The Magnus Archives puts a paranormal investigator in a demented file room.
 He has to sort it all out -- and ends up digging into some chilling mysteries.
 Close in spirit to *Archive 81*, but with a few more laughs.

 [The Magnus Archive website](https://rustyquill.com/show/the-magnus-archives/)

+**UPDATE**

+Listen, listen, listen: Halloween is a _state of mind,_ and it can be invoked at any time.
+So here's me in April of 2024 with a fresh (and freshly discovered, to me anyway,) recommendation: Ghosts In The Burbs. <br><br>

+I have been delighted by [Ghosts In The Burbs](https://www.ghostsintheburbs.com/) shaggy, spooky social satire of an ultra-wealthy Boston suburb that just happens to be overrun with ghosts, cryptids, and supernatural creatures.
+And I'm discovering it with 88+ episodes?!
+Amazing.